 4. Not rigorously analyzing workloads

-Although most companies have somehow adopted a hybrid cloud, most companies do not yet carry out a thorough analysis to understand correctly the value and risks of the different workloads.
-In order to make the most of your hybrid cloud investment, it is essential to rethink both of them-workloads and implementation sites for them-in order to create a more thoughtful approach.
+Although most companies have somehow adopted a hybrid cloud, most companies do not yet carry out a thorough analysis to understand the value and risks of the different workloads correctly.
+To make the most of your hybrid cloud investment, it is essential to rethink both of them-workloads and implementation sites for them-in order to create a more thoughtful approach.

 5. Business disruption during migration

-57% of IT decision makers delay moving critical workloads to the cloud because they are concerned about the impact of migration on business.
-And their fears are well-founded: 58 percent of those who have already migrated workloads or data to the cloud say that they face major challenges, including downtime, data loss, and non-compliance.
+57% of the decision-makers in IT delay moving critical workloads to the cloud since they are concerned about the impact of immigration on business.
+And their fears are well-founded: 58 percent of those who have already migrated workloads or data to the cloud say that they face significant challenges, including downtime, data loss, and non-compliance.